 Yes, too much folic acid can increase your baby’s risk of developing autism, obesity, insulin resistance and cognitive impairment (13).

-The deficiency of folic acid in pregnancy may cause anemia.
-And symptoms such as headache, diarrhea, or fatigue may go unnoticed in mild cases, but they may still be harmful to the fetus.
+The deficiency of folic acid in pregnancy may cause pregnancy anemia.
+Symptoms such as headache, diarrhea, or fatigue may go unnoticed in mild cases, but they may still be harmful to the fetus.
 Folic acid, or the synthetic form of vitamin B9, is essential during pregnancy as it helps in forming the neural tube and red blood cells.
 It reduces the risk of several congenital disabilities and prevents preeclampsia in pregnant women.
 It is indeed beneficial for women to take folic acid for pregnancy.
 Experts also recommend that women planning a pregnancy may start taking folic acid three months before conceiving.
 However, one may get it prescribed by a doctor to avoid an overdose.

 Infographic: What Are The Benefits Of Taking Folic Acid When Pregnant?